JSoifer/space-age/README.md

 ## Technologies Used

-This page was designed primarily with HTML, SASS/CSS and JavaScript with jquery integration.
+This page was designed using JavaScript with jquery integration.
 Developed in a webpack environment and tested using Jasmine and Karma.

 ### License